pr0h0/bpl/README.md

 var a: NUMBER = 5;
 const b: STRING = "Hello World";
 var c: BOOL = true;
+var f: FUNC = print;
 ```

-Arrays and Objects are not supported yet
+Arrays, Tuples and Objects are not supported yet

 ### Types
 There are 4 primitive types in BPL: